-SENCO – Abby Austin
+SENCO – Mrs Abby Austin

 I have been the SENCO at De Lacy Academy since 2015.
 Prior to that, I have taught English since 2004 at three schools within Wakefield.
 I hold a BA Hons degree from Manchester University.
 In 2017 I achieved the Post Graduate Certificate National Award in SEN Coordination and in 2018 I attained the AAC and CCET awards which enable me to conduct educational testing to put Exam Access Arrangements in place for those who need them.

 Also, if you have any concerns about your child’s progress and feel that they may have an undiagnosed SEND, please ask us for feedback and advice.
 We are happy to support parents with referrals to specialists where students display additional needs in school.

 To view SEND statutory information, use this link: Statutory Governance and Policy – De Lacy Academy